-LONDON (AP) — Britain doesn't love "Big Brother" the way it used to.
+LONDON — Britain doesn't love "Big Brother" the way it used to.

-Television station Channel 4 says it is canceling the show that sparked a national obsession with reality TV and next year's 11th season will be the last.
+Television station Channel 4 said Tuesday it was canceling the show that sparked a national obsession with reality TV and next year's 11th season will be the last.

-But the show has seen falling ratings in the past few years.
+But the show has suffered falling ratings in the past few years.
 Channel 4 director of television Kevin Lygo said the show had reached a "natural end."